Bylaws

 ii.
 Contracts.
 The LPWV shall not enter into any contract lasting more than three (3) months, incur any expense in a non-budgeted category, or incur any expense in a budgeted category by more than twenty percent (20%) without a two-thirds vote of the entire Executive Committee.
 Anyone who incurs such liability without such approval shall be personally liable.

-Section 7.
-Attendance.
 Any Committee member who fails to attend three consecutive LPWV meetings, including Committee meetings, regular meetings, conventions, and annual meetings, but excluding special meetings, may forfeit that office.
-The rest of the Committee may, at the third missed meeting, elect a replacement, who will complete the term of the office vacated.
+The rest of the Committee may, at the third missed meeting, elect a replacement who will complete the term of the office vacated.

 ARTICLE VIII Committees: